 - Electrocardiogram – An ECG is a test that measures your heart’s electrical activity.
 You will be asked to lie flat on a table and several small electrode pads (like stickers) will be placed on your body.
 These electrodes record the beats of your heart.

 - CT Scan of Chest – A CT scan is a set of specialized x-rays of the lungs.
-This test provides information about the structure in general of your lungs, the tissue that makes up your lungs, and some insights into the large vessels in the lungs.
+This test provides information about the structure in general of your lungs, the tissue that makes up your lungs and some insights into the large vessels in the lungs.

 - Cardiac Magnetic Resonance Imaging (MRI) – An MRI uses magnetic waves to take pictures of your heart.
 This procedure provides detailed pictures of the shape and function of your heart.

 - Ventilation/Perfusion (V/Q) Scan – This test provides images of which areas of your lungs are receiving air and compares them to images of your lungs showing which areas receive blood.
-This is a common screening test for WHO Group 4 PH (CTEPH, chronic thromboembolic pulmonary hypertension) which can show areas of the lungs that are receiving air normally, but not blood due to a chronic clot.
+This is a common screening test for WHO Group 4 PH (CTEPH, chronic thromboembolic pulmonary hypertension) that can show areas of the lungs that are receiving air normally, but not blood due to a chronic clot.

 NHLBI Pulmonary Vascular Disease Phenomics Program